Skip to main content

 Headband-Cyton Tutorial

-The Cyton board supports eight channels of EEG/EMG/EEG input and can stream data over bluetooth or wifi.
+The Cyton board supports eight channels of EEG/EMG/EEG input and streams data over bluetooth.
 In this tutorial we will show you how to obtain three frontal lobe measurements and five temporal lobe measurements and stream the data over bluetooth!

 Battery

-All OpenBCI boards ship with a 2-pin standard JST compatible 4-AA battery holder OR a compact, rechargeable lithium polymer 3.7V battery and USB charger.
+All OpenBCI boards ship with a compact, rechargeable lithium polymer 3.7V battery and USB charger (or a 2-pin standard JST compatible 4-AA battery holder, pre-2023).

 Hardware